causaly/zod-validation-error/README.md

 While both libraries aim to provide a human-readable string representation of a zod error, they differ in several ways...

-1. **End-user focus**: zod-validation-error provides opinionated, user-friendly error messages designed to be displayed directly to end-users in forms or API responses, whereas Zod's native error handling seem more developer-focused.
+1. **End-user focus**: zod-validation-error provides opinionated, user-friendly error messages designed to be displayed directly to end-users in forms or API responses.
 1. **Customization options**: zod-validation-error offers extensive configuration for message formatting, such as controlling path inclusion, allowed values display, localization, and more.
 1. **Error handling**: zod-validation-error maintains the original error details while providing a clean, consistent interface through the ValidationError class.
 1. **Integration flexibility**: Beyond just formatting, zod-validation-error provides utility functions for error detection and conversion that work well in various architectural patterns, e.g. functional programming.

 Disclaimer: as per this [comment](https://github.com/causaly/zod-validation-error/issues/455#issuecomment-2811895152), we have no intention to antagonize zod.
 In fact, we are happy to decommission this module assuming it's in the best interest of the community.
 As of now, it seems that there's room for both `zod-validation-error` and `prettifyError`, also based on Colin McDonnell's [response](https://github.com/causaly/zod-validation-error/issues/455#issuecomment-2814466019).

+### Do I need to use `zod-validation-error`'s error map?

+No, you can use zod's native error map if you prefer.
+However, we recommend using `zod-validation-error`'s error map for better user-friendly messages.

+You may also use your own custom error map if you have specific requirements, e.g. internationalization.

+### Where can I see how `zod-validation-error`'s error map formatting works?

+The easiest way to understand how `zod-validation-error`'s error map works is to look at the [tests](./lib/v4/errorMap/errorMap.test.ts).
+They cover various scenarios and demonstrate how the error map formats issues into user-friendly messages.

 ### How to distinguish between errors